 To reach the high effectiveness of usability testing and gain the expected profit, designers apply various methods which can be categorized into three main groups: explorative, assessment, and comparative.

-Assessment methods are used at the later stages when a user can test a usability of goods via prototypes.
+Assessment methods are used in the later stages when a user can test the usability of goods via prototypes.
 Such methods help to evaluate the effectiveness of an app or a website as well as determine the level of users’ satisfaction with a product.
 Real-time experiments assist to track users’ reactions and errors they make.
-The collected information is used for eliminating usability problems which have been determined during tests.
+The collected information is used for eliminating usability problems that have been determined during tests.

 Finally, comparative usability testing methods are involved when designers need to choose between several solutions.
 Users compare two or more variants of UX elements then share the opinion with a creative team.
 Experts consider all the pros and cons of each variant and select the most user-friendly one.